 Alongside project development, participants will be encouraged to develop the collaborative skills so important for writers working in the episodic space.

-DATES AND TIMES FOR WINTER/SPRING 2026
+DATES AND TIMES FOR FALL/WINTER 2026 PROGRAM HAVE NOT BEEN SET

 Sessions will run Sundays from 12:00 - 3:00 PM ET.